‘A unique kind of pain:’ San Jose community mourns those killed in mass shooting at a light-rail facility

-Over the last few days, Liccardo and others have memorialized the nine victims — all employees of the Valley Transportation Authority light-rail facility where the attack took place.
+Over the past few days, Liccardo and others have memorialized the nine victims — all employees of the Valley Transportation Authority light-rail facility where the attack took place.
 Many were immigrants, working an early-morning shift to provide for their families.

 The dead include Taptejdeep Singh, 36; Adrian Balleza, 29; Jose DeJesus Hernandez III, 35; Timothy Michael Romo, 49; Michael Joseph Rudometkin, 40; Paul Delacruz Megia, 42; Abdolvahab Alaghmandan, 63; Lars Kepler Lane, 63; and Alex Ward Fritch, 49.